whwatkinson/wigglegraph/wiggle_query_language/README.md

 2. So I Can add another language to [my project](https://github.com/whwatkinson/hello_world)...
 3. Jokes aside, most importantly to keep I wanted to see if I could as well as consoidate a few things I have learnt along the way.
    - What works what and most importantly what doesn't

-### Introduction
-- In a Graph database, date is represented as Nodes and Edges.
-- This representation makes it easy to express and explore complex relationships between data points.
+   - Implement some basic CRUD operations

 ### Design philosophy and considerations
 - Syntactically similar to the [Cypher Query Language](https://neo4j.com/developer/cypher/)
 - Main clauses are case-insensitive.
-- Clauses are separated by a semicolon (;).
+- Clauses are separated by a semicolon (;), better parsing will come.
 - Quick detection of errors and returning a helpful explanation.
+- Support for datatypes String, Array, Integer and Float.

 ### Clauses

-Checkout `wiggle_query_language/sample_queries` for some
+Checkout `wiggle_query_language/sample_queries` for some examples quires

 ```commandline
 MAKE (n:NodeLabel)-[r:REL]->(n:NodeLabel);